anclko/FileManagement/README.txt.txt

 This code is implemented for "Operating System" Course at Kristianstad University.

+TestProcessBuilder needs to be opened as follow:
+- Open CMD
+- open by first typing in cmd: javac TestProcessBuilder.java
+- then run the program as normal in cmd: java TestProcessBuilder

 The purpose of the seminar this code is intended for is to show how the file system works for an operating system and also showcase input/output-operations.

 For task 1 - Had to implement filedump method and exception handling